Genoa: Churches

 Another well known Genoese church is the shrine of Saint Francis of Paola, notable for the outer courtyard overlooking the port and the memorial to all those who died at sea.
 This church is of artistic mention in that the tile depictions of the Via Crucis Stations along the brick path to the church.

 Near Genoa is found the Shrine of Nostra Signora della Guardia, (the sanctuary is said to have inspired the writer Umberto Eco in making his novel The Name of the Rose).
 Another interesting church in the neighborhoods of Genoa is San Siro di Struppa.

 The city was the birthplace of several popes (Innocent IV, Adrian V, Innocent VIII, and Benedict XV) and various saints (Syrus of Genoa, Romulus of Genoa, Catherine of Genoa, and Virginia Centurione Bracelli).
 The Archbishop of Genoa Jacobus de Voragine wrote the Golden Legend.
 Also from Genoa were: Giovanni Paolo Oliva, the Superior General of the Society of Jesus; Girolamo Grimaldi-Cavalleroni, the Archbishop of Aix; Ausonio Franchi, priest, philosopher, and theologian; Cardinal Giuseppe Siri; and the priests Francesco Repetto, Giuseppe Dossetti, Gianni Baget Bozzo, and Andrea Gallo.
 The present archbishop of Genoa, Cardinal Angelo Bagnasco, comes from a Genoese family but was born in Pontevico, near Brescia (see also Archdiocese of Genoa).

 Buildings and palaces

 The main features of central Genoa include the Piazza De Ferrari, around which are the Opera and the Palace of the Doges.

-The Palazzo di San Giorgio was the headquarters of the Bank of Saint George and was the place where Marco Polo and Rustichello da Pisa composed The Travels of Marco Polo.

-Outside the city walls is Christopher Columbus House, where Christopher Columbus is said to have lived as a child.
-The current building is an 18th-century reconstruction of the original which was destroyed by the French naval bombing of 1684.
+Nearby, just outside the medieval city walls, is located Christopher Columbus House where Christopher Columbus is said to have lived as a child, although the current building is an 18th-century reconstruction of the original which was destroyed by the French naval bombing of 1684.